-In implementing Action #3c, the district determined the initial technology support services were insufficient to support the infrastructure and other needs resulting from achieving a 1-to-1 student/device ratio, so we contracted with the MCSOS for additional tech support.
+In implementing Action #3c, the district determined the initial technology support services were insufficient to support the infrastructure and other needs resulting from achieving a 1-to-1 student/device ratio.
+As a result, the district discontinued its contract with MCSOS for technology support and hired our own Director of Technology.

-The District was fortunate to find the paraprofessional to provide additional support to struggling students to implement Action #9 when we were not able to hire a credentialed teacher.
+The district employed a full-time paraprofessional mid-year (January 2019) to provide additional support to struggling students to implement Action #9.